 If You Have a Health Care Power of Attorney

-The paper must be in writing, dated, signed, and either notarized or witnessed.
+The document must be in writing, dated, signed, and either notarized or witnessed.
 Arizona law limits who can serve as a witness.
 The witness cannot be your named agent or someone involved in your care at the time you sign.
 If you use a single witness instead of a notary, that witness cannot be a relative or someone who would inherit from your estate.

-If You Have a Living Will
+If You Have a Living Will (Health Care Directive)

 Under A.R.S.
-36-3209, if your directive conflicts with a doctor's order, your directive is presumed to represent your wishes.
+36-3209, if your directive conflicts with a physician's order, your directive is presumed to represent your wishes.
 If you signed more than one directive over the years, the most recent version controls.

 - Your spouse (unless legally separated)

-- An adult child
+- An adult child (majority of those reasonably available must agree)

 - A parent

-- A domestic partner
+- A domestic partner (if you are unmarried)

 - A brother or sister